moayadterro/flask-mango-docker/README.md

 write your logic in src folder, you can notice that app.py is the main script tht will serve your python app

+you can just write the name of dependencies that you will use in src/dependencies.txt file, docker will downlaod it for you